Start9Labs/documentation/site/source/support/common-issues.rst

     #. **If Tor Browser works** - It means the issue is either with the Tor daemon on your device or with the browser settings.

         #. **Solutions**
             #.
-If you are not yet running a Tor daemon on your device, follow :ref:`these instructions <tor-os>`.
+If you are not yet running a Tor daemon on your device, follow :ref:`these instructions <connecting-tor>`.
 If you are already running a Tor daemon, restart it, or in the case of Android, restart your phone.
             #.
-If you are using Firefox, ensure it has been :ref:`properly configured <tor-firefox>` to work with .onion URLs.
+If you are using Firefox, ensure it has been :ref:`properly configured <connecting-ff>` to work with .onion URLs.

     #. **If Tor Browser does not work** - It means there is an issue with your server or with the Tor network.